-Waves associated with the ion cyclotron frequency (also called gyrofrequency) are thought to be created just inside the plasmapause boundary where energetic ions from the magnetotail are injected into the cold plasma of the plasmasphere.
-Even though these waves have not been definitely observed indirect identifications have been made, for example from ATS data.
-Strong theoretical arguments for their existence can also be made.
-It may be that the higher frequency micropulsations (Pcl and Pil) are also generated by this process just outside the plasmapause boundary.
-Lion's roar seems to be explained by this ion cyclotron resonance due to 10 keV protons streaming through the magnetosheath particularly during geomagnetic storm periods.
-Also ion cyclotron waves associated with streaming ions were observed in the polar cusp region with 060 5.30 wave phenomena which seem to result from the electron gyroresonance but under different conditions.
-ELF hiss is observed nearly continuously throughout the plasmasphere but is thought to be generated by the trapped electron population in the outer radiation zone just inside the plasmapause.
-Chorus, however, is generated in the region between the plasmapause and the magnetopause principally on the dayside of the Earth during increased magnetic activity by electrons in the range of 5-150 keV. and very near the equatorial plane on the night-side.
-The sporadic occurrence of the chorus tones suggests that the necessary generation conditions are met sporadically in time or that the propagation paths are spatially distributed.
+ELF hiss, chorus and discrete VLF emissions are electromagnetic wave phenomena which seem to result from the electron gyroresonance but under different conditions.
+ELF hiss is observed nearly continuously throughout the plasmasphere but is thought to be generated by the trapped electron population in the outer radiation zone just inside the plasmapause.106 Chorus, however, is generated in the region between the plasmapause and the magnetopause principally on the dayside of the Earth during increased magnetic activity by electrons in the range of 5-150 keV13 and very near the equatorial plane on the nightside.109 The sporadic occurrence of the chorus tones suggests that the necessary generation conditions are met sporadically in time or that the propagation paths are spatially distributed.
 The large amplitude and burst-like nature of chorus suggests a non-linear treatment of the emission process.
-Discrete emissions are rather rare and their generation seems to be similar to chorus but to require special conditions so that particle bunches moving along the field lines can interact with the waves for an extended period and then repeat the interaction periodically.
-Both ELF hiss and chorus are associated with electron precipitation process (see Lyons).
+Discrete emissions are rather rare and their generation seems to be similar to chorus but to require special conditions so that particle bunches moving along the field lines can interact with the waves for an extended period and then repeat the interaction periodically.47 Both ELF hiss and chorus are associated with electron precipitation process (see Lyons).

 At the plasmapause boundary and beyond, electrostatic plasma waves with frequencies near $3/2 f_g$, $5/2 f_g$, etc. have been observed particularly during magnetic storm time.
-Also, similar electrostatic electron cyclotron harmonic waves have been occasionally observed near the plasma sheet in the tail.
-45 These waves can occur in regions for which the particle distribution function increases with the perpendicular velocity.
+Also, similar electrostatic electron cyclotron harmonic waves have been occasionally observed near the plasma sheet in the tail.45 These waves can occur in regions for which the particle distribution function increases with the perpendicular velocity.
 This condition can be met by a loss-cone pitch angle distribution, by a beam or by large temperature anisotropy and a ratio of $f_p^-/f_g^- > 1$.
-It may be that these waves control the precipitation of moderate energy (1-10 keV) electrons in the outer magnetosphere.
-33 Direction finding measurements on the nonthermal continuum radiation found throughout the outer magnetosphere suggests that the source region is near the plasmapause boundary on the morning side.
+It may be that these waves control the precipitation of moderate energy (1-10 keV) electrons in the outer magnetosphere.33 Direction finding measurements on the nonthermal continuum radiation found throughout the outer magnetosphere suggests that the source region is near the plasmapause boundary on the morning side.
 In some cases it is closely associated with the electrostatic electron cyclotron noise suggesting that the continuum electromagnetic noise has coupled from this electrostatic noise.
-It has also been suggested, however, that this noise is due to gyrosynchrotron radiation from the high energy radiation belt electrons (in analogy to the Jovian decimetric radiation).
-42
+It has also been suggested, however, that this noise is due to gyrosynchrotron radiation from the high energy radiation belt electrons (in analogy to the Jovian decimetric radiation).42

-A doppler shifted electron cyclotron emission mechanism71 has been proposed for the kilometric radiation observed to be emitted along auroral field lines.1, 41 This emission is thought to result from the same energetic electrons which cause the auroral optical emissions.
+A doppler shifted electron cyclotron emission mechanism71 has been proposed for the kilometric radiation observed to be emitted along auroral field lines.^{1, 41} This emission is thought to result from the same energetic electrons which cause the auroral optical emissions.
 Both emission and amplification of the waves is required to explain the observed power levels representing 10% of the particle energy flux.41 Waves emitted by this process would be righthand polarized.71